ndugal6/SchoolBook/ProjectManagementDocument.md

 **5.4 Liability Issues**

-The team was libale for ensuring that tutors met up in a safe place (on campus study spots) rather than an unfamiliar area.
+The team was liable for ensuring that tutors met up in a safe place (on campus study spots) and not an unfamiliar area.

 ##6.
 Team Organization